Ladysnake/Illuminations/README.md

 The spawn rate percentage multiplier.
 Does not affect eyes in the dark.
 0% Disables illuminations, 1000% Multiplies the amount of illuminations appearing by 10.

-## Auras
+## Cosmetics

 **Auras** are special Illuminations effects around the player visible to other players that have the mod.
 Auras currently serve as a bonus for donators that support the mod and are purely cosmetic with no other provided advantage whatsoever.
 They are visible to other players with Illuminations installed (even on vanilla servers).

-Two types of aura are currently availably: regular auras and prismatic auras.
-Regular auras are not customizable and have a specific color that you cannot change, while prismatic auras on the other hand will be colored depending on your Illuminations prismatic color.
+**Overheads** are cosmetics that float above player heads.
+They are visible to other players with Illuminations installed (even on vanilla servers).

-Auras and prismatic color can be selected and changed via the [Illuminations dashboard](https://illuminations.glitch.me/).
+Auras and overheads can be selected and changed via the [Illuminations dashboard](https://illuminations.glitch.me/).

 ### Twilight aura